PEOPLE have voiced their disappointment at the lack of coverage and spectator facilities for the Paralympic Sailing events.

 He added he would have liked to see the beach live site maintained and possibly the Paralympics run directly after the Olympics.

 He said: “The Olympic sailing was fantastic, well covered by the media and well supported by the ticketed area at the Nothe.

 Paralympic Flame Ambassador Ian White, who has been disabled since suffering with polio when he was nine months old, said he believed Weymouth and Portland Borough Council had done ‘all they could’ for the Paralympics and the blame lay with the London Organising Committee (LOCOG) and the government who ‘should

 be very embarrassed’.

 He said: “LOCOG took over Weymouth, they did the Olympics.
 I personally reckon the government still class disabled people as second-class citizens.”

 He added: “I think it’s disgusting they took away the screens.”

-Weymouth and Portland Borough Council spokesman for social inclusion, Kate Wheller, said the lack of coverage of the sailing had been disappointing.
+Weymouth and Portland Borough Council spokesman for social inclusion, Kate Wheller, said the lack of coverage of the sailing had